lr-m/lr-m.github.io/static/media/vr-2022-10-15-not-so-smart-lock.4fcdc07bb33bbe52e4b1.md

 ![rsz_12rsz_layout.png](/assets/images/not_so_smart_lock/rsz_12rsz_layout.png)

-The boards communicate via a connector, the devices use a UART (Universal Asynchronous Reciever-Transmitter) connection to talk to each other, and there are also some other pass-throughs for things like sound from the voice modulator chip to the speaker, and also power.
+The boards communicate via a connector, the devices use a UART (Universal Asynchronous Receiver-Transmitter) connection to talk to each other, and there are also some other pass-throughs for things like sound from the voice modulator chip to the speaker, and also power.

 ## Main Board